 To quote Joseph Pilates: “In ten sessions you will feel better, in twenty sessions you will look better and in thirty sessions you will have a whole new body.”
 If you attend 2-3 session per week, you should start to see results in 10-12 weeks.
 If you attend 1 session per week, you will see results, but they will take longer.

-In order to respect both Kristin’s and her clients time she has a strict 24-hour cancellation policy.
+In order to respect both my time, and my clients time, I have a strict 24-hour cancellation policy.
 The session will be forfeited if it is cancelled within 24 hours, unless it is an emergency or are not feeling well.

 Due to an increased demand for Pilates sessions, session times are set and cannot be moved last minute.
-If you are running late let her know, but come anyway… a little bit of Pilates is better than none.
+If you are running late, let me know, but come anyway… a little bit of Pilates is better than none.

 All sales are final, however you can transfer your sessions to another person.